-This was written in 1769.
-And with this we shall conclude our brief historical enquiry.
-We shall have more than one occasion to meet "the insane piano" and the harmony of the universe residing within man when we come to analyse "recent positivism."
+That was written in 1769.
+And with it we shall conclude our brief historical enquiry.
+We shall have more than one occasion to meet "the insane piano" and the harmony of the universe occurring within man when we come to analyse "recent positivism".

-For the present we shall confine ourselves to one conclusion: the "recent" Machians have not adduced a single argument against the materialists that had not been adduced by Bishop Berkeley.
+For the present we shall confine ourselves to one conclusion: the "recent" Machists have not adduced a single argument against the materialists that had not been adduced by Bishop

+Berkeley.